 Encourage multi-sector and multi-stakeholder partnerships

 Need to pay attention to the issues of protecting the rights of consumers and end-users in the access to information – an important role to play here is for the regulators, who are supporting in their activities the guaranteeing of healthy relationships between all actors on the market.

+13) Promotion of well ageing

+70. Assure and mainstream ageing aspects by providing access to information, research, databases, legislation, and care services to the aged.

+71. Mainstream accessible ICTs and Assistive Technologies for inclusive education and education for all, with particular emphasis on the aged.